trustwallet/developer/assets/pr-fee.md

 # Pull Request Fee -- FAQ

-**Someone is asking for cypto payment for merging my Pull Request.
+**Someone is asking for cypto payment for processing my Pull Request.
 Is this a scam?**

 Always be cautious when someone asks you for payment.
 Check that there is a description about it under Trust Wallet Developers' doucmentation (this page).